-FAR 9.6 allows companies to enter into teaming relationship for new projects.
+FAR 9.6 allows companies to enter into a teaming relationship for new projects.
 Under the legal definition, team arrangements in government contracting allow two companies to join forces when bidding on major government contracts.

-In this kind of prime subcontractor arrangement, there is one prime contractor that is in control but executes a teaming agreement with one or more subcontractors.
+In this kind of prime subcontractor arrangement, there is one prime contractor that is in control but executes a contractor teaming agreement with one or more subcontractors.
 Failure to comply with these basic requirements means that you will not meet the statutory definition and may forfeit the contract in an SBA size protest.

 - The prime contractor must still show that it is in control of the primary and vital contract requirements.